cfbender/Lubrigante/README.md

 _A TGR Alice Acrylic Case Revision By Zambumon with addition of Ergosaurus support by cfbender (waxpoetik)_

 ### This repo is a fork of the original Lubrigante repo, intended to add support for the Ergosaurus PCB made by /u/reggatronics.
 It uses an extra spacing layer and a modified plate for the layout.
+Please read the available layouts section for details.

 ### CHECK THE ISSUES TAB BEFORE MAKING THIS CASE